meadow/heroku-buildpack-vividcortex/readme.md

 ### Setup

 In this setup tutorial we will be using a dedicated Heroku project to run our agents in.
 By default Heroku only allows one buildpack per project.
-If you wish to configure agents to run in a project with a web application you can do so by using [the buildpack-multi](https://github.com/ddollar/heroku-buildpack-multi)buildpack.
+If you wish to configure agents to run in a project with a web application you can do so by using [the buildpack-multi](https://github.com/ddollar/heroku-buildpack-multi) buildpack.
 This will allow you to define more than one build pack for your project.

 You will first need a database in Heroku, for this example we will use Heroku PostgreSQL.
 If you don't have a database already add it from your administration page, add-on marketplace, or command line to your application project.
 Once added use the `heroku` command `heroku config:get DATABASE_URL` to get the credentials or get the url from your account database dashboard.